 While it might be difficult to accept that you need outside help to conceive, there is no shame in asking for it.
 If you’ve passed your one year mark, it might be time to seek out help from your doctor.

-They’ll run basic tests to check your ovarian reserve (how many eggs do you have?), make sure your fallopian tubes aren’t blocked, verify you have appropriate hormone levels, and more!
+They’ll run basic tests to check your ovarian reserve (how many eggs do you have?); make sure your fallopian tubes aren’t blocked; verify you have appropriate hormone levels, and more!
 They can also look into male factors for infertility like low sperm count and/or mobility.

 Speaking with your doctor does not automatically mean you require assisted reproductive technology (ART) to have a baby.
 There may be simple solutions to increase your chances of getting pregnant.

 The older we get, the more challenging it is to conceive without medical intervention, which is why so many of us worry about fertility by age.
 By staying on top of your fertility, you’ll have a better chance of having a baby without additional difficulties.